Skip to main content (Press Enter).

 116th CES, Yerevan Armenia, 461st Air Control Wing, 116th Air Control Wing

-U.S. Air Force Master Sgt.
-Tyler Harrison, a structures craftsman with the 116th Civil Engineer Squadron, Georgia Air National Guard, preps a door for installation during a European Command Humanitarian Civic Assistance project in Yerevan, Armenia, May 11, 2016.
-During the project, Airmen from the 116th Civil Engineer Squadron and the 461st Air Control Wing Staff worked in partnership with the Armenian people to renovate a Yerevan elderly institution.
+U.S. Air Force Tech.
+Sgt.
+Randy Daniels, with the 116th Civil Engineer Squadron, Georgia Air National Guard, cuts wire used for hanging pipes in the basement of a Yerevan elderly institution during a European Command Humanitarian Civic Assistance project in Yerevan, Armenia, May 13, 2016.
+During the project, Airmen from the 116th Civil Engineer Squadron and the 461st Air Control Wing, wing staff, worked in partnership with the Armenian people to renovate a Yerevan elderly institution.
 The renovation provided crucial skill set training for the civil engineers while continuing the long-lasting friendship between the Armenian people and the citizens of the United States.
-(U.S. Air National Guard photo by Master Sgt.
-Regina Young)
+(U.S. Air National Guard photo by Senior Master Sgt.
+Roger Parsons)

 Details